paboyle/Grid/_pages/docs/bug_report.md

 sidebar:
   nav : docs
 ---
-{% include base_path %}

-{% mega-octicon alert height:32 class:"right left" aria-label:hi %}
+{% octicon alert height:32 class:"right left" aria-label:hi %}

 __To help us tracking and solving more efficiently issues with Grid, please report problems using the [issue system of GitHub](https://github.com/paboyle/Grid/issues) rather than sending emails to Grid developers.__